Bursaspor: Historic First League Triumph (2009–10)

 The championship was historic on several counts.
 Bursaspor became only the sixth club ever to win the Süper Lig and the first team outside Istanbul to do so since Trabzonspor in 1983–84, ending more than a quarter-century of dominance by the “Big Three”.
 Sağlam, who had taken the job after a difficult spell at Beşiktaş, was widely praised for blending academy products (Sercan Yıldırım, Volkan Şen) with shrewd signings (İbrahim Öztürk, Zafer Yelen and others) and for installing a compact 4-2-3-1 that could morph into a front-foot 4-4-2 in transitions.

 As champions, Bursaspor qualified directly for the 2010–11 UEFA Champions League group stage—a club first—and were drawn with Manchester United, Valencia and Rangers.
 Although outmatched, they registered landmark nights: their first Champions League goal against Valencia and a closing-day 1–1 draw with Rangers in Bursa to claim their maiden point in the competition.
 When Bursaspor visited Ibrox earlier in the campaign they wore an all-white strip rather than their traditional green to avoid stoking tensions because of Rangers’ rivalry with green-clad Celtic.

-Bursaspor finished the league with 75 points (W23-D6-L5), one clear of Fenerbahçe, and the division’s best defensive record.
+Bursaspor finished the league with 75 points (W23-D6-L5), one clear of Fenerbahçe, and the division's best defensive record.
 Batalla and İpek led the club scoring charts with eight league goals apiece, while Ivan Ergić and Bekir Ozan Has anchored midfield in front of a back line marshalled by Ömer Erdoğan.
-The club’s fan base, the Teksas and Bursasporluyuz groups, were credited with turning the Bursa Atatürk Stadium into one of the league’s most intimidating venues during the run-in.
+The club's fan base, the Teksas and Bursasporluyuz groups, were credited with turning the Bursa Atatürk Stadium into one of the league's most intimidating venues during the run-in.

-In winning the Süper Lig Bursaspor joined an exclusive roll of honour and delivered one of the most surprising title stories of the European season an achievement regularly bracketed with Leicester City’s 2015–16 Premier League triumph for its improbability and enduring cultural impact on Turkish football.

 Key figures: Ertuğrul Sağlam (head coach); Pablo Batalla, Ozan İpek, Ömer Erdoğan, İbrahim Öztürk, Bekir Ozan Has, Volkan Şen, Sercan Yıldırım.